Reduce bureaucracy, save time and money running your business in Estonia and do more of what you love instead.

 In 2020, Estonia launched a new e-notary initiative to minimise the barrier for e-residents and other foreign investors.
 It’s still required to use the services of a notary registered in Estonia but without the need to visit the country.
 Now, e-residents can authenticate themselves remotely using the Veriff biometric facial recognition system from either an Estonian embassy or even the comfort of their own homes anywhere in the world.

-Be one of the first in the digital nation to use the e-notary service and experience all that Estonian e-Governance has to offer.
+Be one of the first in the digital nation to use the e-notary service and experience all that Estonian e-Governance has to offer… and reduce bureaucracy for your company!

 Read more here: